Orientation-Aware Graph Neural Networks for Protein Structure Representation Learning: Abstract

 \section{Abstract}

-A protein performs biological functions by folding to a particular 3D structure.
-To accurately model the protein structures, both the overall geometric topology and local fine-grained relations between amino acids (e.g. side-chain torsion angles and inter-amino-acid orientations) should be carefully considered.
-In this work, we propose the Directed Weight Neural Network for better capturing geometric relations among different amino acids.
-Extending a single weight from a scalar to a 3D directed vector, our new framework supports a rich set of geometric operations on both classical and $\mathrm{SO}(3)$-representation features, on top of which we construct a perceptron unit for processing amino-acid information.
-In addition, we introduce an equivariant message passing paradigm on proteins for plugging the directed weight perceptrons into existing Graph Neural Networks, showing superior versatility in maintaining $\mathrm{SO}(3)$-equivariance at the global scale.
-Experiments show that our network has remarkably better expressiveness in representing geometric relations in comparison to classical neural networks and the (globally) equivariant networks.
-It also achieves state-of-the-art performance on various computational biology applications related to protein 3D structures.
-All codes and models will be published upon acceptance.
+By folding into particular 3D structures, proteins play a key role in living beings.
+To learn meaningful representation from a protein structure for downstream tasks, not only the global backbone topology but the local fine-grained orientational relations between amino acids should also be considered.
+In this work, we propose the Orientation-Aware Graph Neural Networks (OAGNNs) to better sense the geometric characteristics in protein structure (e.g. inner-residue torsion angles, inter-residue orientations).
+Extending a single weight from a scalar to a 3D vector, we construct a rich set of geometric-meaningful operations to process both the classical and SO(3) representations of a given structure.
+To plug our designed perceptron unit into existing Graph Neural Networks, we further introduce an equivariant message passing paradigm, showing superior versatility in maintaining SO(3)-equivariance at the global scale.
+Experiments have shown that our OAGNNs have a remarkable ability to sense geometric orientational features compared to classical networks.
+OAGNNs have also achieved state-of-the-art performance on various computational biology applications related to protein 3D structures.
+The code is available at \url{https://github.com/Ced3-han/OAGNN/tree/main}.